 Do you want to have a whale of a time?
-Then go on a whale safari while you’re in Iceland!
 The waters around Iceland are the natural habitat of these gentle giants, so this is the perfect place to spot them.
 Baleen whales are a migratory species, and most travel long distances to tropical waters in winter and back to polar regions in summer.
-The best season for whale watching in Iceland is therefore between April and October.
-Going on a whale watching tour is an exciting and unique experience!
+The best season for whale watching in Iceland is, therefore, between April and October.
+Going on a whale-watching tour and actively searching for whales is an exciting and unique experience!

 Whale watching in the Capital Area